chiron-fonts/chiron-hei-hk/WEBFONT/npm-package-readme.md

 }
 ```

-The valid range for this variable font axis is from 0 to 10.
-The value is 0 if unspecified.
+The PADG axis range is valid between 0 and 10.
+If unspecified, the default value is 0.”

 ## License